lgblgblgb/xep128/README.md

 WARNING!
 Xep128 is in early alpha stage currently!
-It lacks many important features (no sound, not so precise nick emulation, etc etc), and it's not comfortable to use, there is no configuration but a single built-in config.
+It lacks many important features (no sound, not so precise nick emulation, etc etc), and it's not comfortable to use, there is only CLI/config file based configuration, etc.
 It will change later, hopefully.

 Currently it's mainly for Linux and/or UNIX-like systems, but since it's an SDL